 For evaluation, we first evaluate our methods in synthetic domains and compare with a baseline to validate the benefits of multitasking.
 We then further illustrate the complex task interaction among the robots using a site-clearing scenario in simulation, similar to our running example.
-Finally, we demonstrate a physical experiment to further show the benefits of multitasking and the viability of our approach.
+Finally, we demonstrate a higher-complexity simulation to show the scalability and applicability of our approach.
 In all cases, we only list key components of the problem for brevity.